rackerlabs/support-how-to/CONTRIBUTING.md

 6. When you have finished writing your article, review it in the *Preview* tab.

-7. Select **Propose new change**.
+7. Click **Propose new change**.

-8. Now you will need to create a pull request(PR).
+8. Create a pull request(PR).
 On the "Comparing changes" page, check the following settings:

     - `base fork: rackerlabs/rackspace-how-to`
     - `base: master`
     - `head fork: {your-username}/rackspac...`
     - `compare: {your-branch}`

+   If the settings are not correct, use the drop down menus to select the correct settings.

-9. If the settings from step 8 are correct, select **Create pull request**.
+   If the settings are correct, click **Create pull request**.

 10. Describe the reasons for your change in the comment box, than select **Create pull request**.

+**Note:** If your article includes images, send an email to <how-to@rackspace.com> with the image files.
+Note where the images belong in the article by using comments: `<!--this is a comment-->`.

 Your PR will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
 The How-To editorial team will merge your pull request once your contribution is reviewed.

-**Note:** If your article includes images, send an email to <how-to@rackspace.com> with the image files.
-Note where the images belong in the article by using comments: `<!--this is a comment-->`.

 #### Edit an article

 Follow these steps to edit an existing article within a product folder of the **rackerlabs/rackspace-how-to** repo.

-1. Go to the [Rackspace How-To content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to edit the article.
+1. Go to the [Rackspace How-To content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to edit an article.

-2. Find the article you wish the edit.
-Once inside the article, click the **pencil** icon at the top of the screen.
-Make any edits to the article directly through the GitHub website.
+2. Find the article you want to edit and click to open the file.

+3. At the top of the article, click the pencil (Edit this file) icon.

+4. Make any edits to the article directly through the GitHub website.

-    **Note:** If you are using a desktop client or the command line, and you are forking or cloning the repo, be sure to make your changes in a new branch.
+    **Note:** If you are using a desktop client or the command line, and you are forking or cloning the repository, be sure to make your changes in a new branch.
 Doing so ensures that you are producing a pull request (PR) rather than committing changes directly to the master.

-3. When you have finished editing the article, select **Propose file change**.
+5. When you have finished editing the article, click **Propose file change**.

-4. On the "Comparing changes" page, check the following settings:
+6. On the "Comparing changes" page, check the following settings:

     - `base fork: rackerlabs/rackspace-how-to`
     - `base: master`
     - `head fork: {your-username}/rackspac...`
     - `compare: {your-branch}`

+   If the settings are not correct, use the drop down menus to select the correct settings.

-5. If the settings from step 4 are correct, select **Create pull request**.
+   If the settings are correct, click **Create pull request**.

-6. Describe the changes you made in a PR message.
+7. Describe the changes that you made in a PR message.

-  Use the following guidelines to create a PR message:
+   Use the following guidelines to create the PR message:

     - Provide a brief description of the change, starting with an imperative verb.
 For example, "Add a paragraph about... ."
     - If you make a complex edit, explain why you are making the edit.
 For example, if you are changing the formatting of an article because a list should be ordered instead of unordered, say, "Switch list in middle of article to ordered to show clear progression of steps".

-7. Select **Create pull request**.
+8. Click **Create pull request**.

 Your PR will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
 The How-To editorial team will merge your pull request once your contribution is reviewed.